Crystal Structure Generation with Autoregressive Large Language Modeling: Results

 \subsubsection{Spinels}

-The spinels are a group of ternary compounds with the general formula \ce{AB2X4}, where A is a cation in the +2 oxidation state, B is a cation in the +3 oxidation state, and X, normally a chalcogen, is an anion.
+Spinels are a group of ternary compounds with general formula \ce{AB2X4}.
+The most common combination of elements in spinels is one where A is a cation in the +2 oxidation state, B is a cation in the +3 oxidation state, and X, normally a chalcogen, is a -2 anion.
 Spinels form cubic close-packed structures, with eight tetrahedral, and four octahedral sites, normally in the \textit{Fd$\bar{\mathit{3}}$m} space group.

-To explore the model's ability to generate unseen spinels, we selected two samarium spinels: \ce{Sm2BO4}, which was present in the held out test set, and the thiospinel \ce{Sm2BS4}, which was absent from both the training and test sets.
-The model was able to generate the expected spinel structures for both compounds when the cell composition and space group were provided (Figures \ref{fgr:generated-classes}b and \ref{fgr:generated-classes}c).
-During training, the model encountered a number of different oxy-, thio-, and selenospinels, and this likely contributed to its ability to generate these two compounds.
+To explore the model's ability to generate unseen spinels, we selected the thiospinel \ce{Sm2BS4}, which was absent from both the training and test sets.
+The model was able to generate the expected spinel structure when the cell composition and space group were provided (Figure \ref{fig:generated_structures}e).
+During training, the model encountered a number of different oxy-, thio-, and selenospinels, and this likely contributed to its ability to generate this compound.